fgsalomao/Excel-VBA/README.md

 - Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.

-**NOTE**
+**NOTE** :warning:
 Make sure to use conditional formatting that will highlight positive change in green and negative change in red.

-###Other Considerations
+### Other Considerations :information_source:

--Use the sheet 'alphabetical_testing.xlsx' while developing your code.
+- Use the sheet 'alphabetical_testing.xlsx' while developing your code.
 This dataset is smaller and will allow you to test faster.
 Your code should run on this file in under 3 to 5 minutes.

--Make sure that the script acts the same on every sheet.
+- Make sure that the script acts the same on every sheet.
 The joy of VBA is that it takes the tediousness out of repetitive tasks with the click of a button.